How do I get help from HMRC with tax and tax credits?

-Be aware of any HMRC phone numbers that you find on the internet – these could belong to expensive call forwarding services as described in LITRG’s news article Misleading HMRC phone number – are you due a refund?.
+Beware of any HMRC phone numbers that you find on the internet on websites other than GOV.UK.
+These could belong to expensive call forwarding services as described in LITRG’s news article Misleading HMRC phone number – are you due a refund?.
 Although these services are now under greater regulation as we describe in our news piece: Help stamp out expensive call connection services, you should still remain vigilant.

 Before phoning HMRC, we recommend that you:

-- Check with your service provider how much your call will cost – the majority of HMRC helplines are 0300 or 0345 numbers (you will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
-0300 and 0345 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators).
+- Check with your service provider how much your call will cost – the majority of HMRC helplines begin with 03.
+This means that you will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
+Such numbers are generally included in any discount schemes or inclusive call minutes that you may have with landline or mobile phone operators.